DataDog/integrations-extras/pliant/README.md

 `org`
 `id`

-We also have additional output variables (`host`, `meta`, and `ip`) we initialized.
-Our workflow will assign these output variables and output their resulting values on completion.
-We may also specify variables which are neither input nor output variables to use interally within our workflow's logic.
+There are also have additional output variables (`host`, `meta`, and `ip`) that are initialized.
+The workflow will assign these output variables and output the resulting values upon completion.
+It may also specify variables which are neither input nor output variables to use internally within the workflow's logic.

 ![Expand][11]